 1. Individual & Family Plans (ACA Marketplace)

-• Pros: You can shop and enroll directly, often with income-based subsidies.
-You have a wide range of plan types (HMO, PPO, EPO) and metal tiers (Bronze, Silver, Gold) to choose from.
+- Pros: You can shop and enroll directly, often with income-based subsidies.
+A wide range of plan types (HMO, PPO, EPO) and metal tiers (Bronze, Silver, Gold) are available.

-• Cons: Premiums can be high without subsidies, networks may be narrow, and there's no employer contribution or tax advantage for your employees if you grow.
-It's purely a personal expense, not a scalable business benefit.
+- Cons: Premiums can be steep without subsidies, networks may be narrow, and there’s no employer tax advantage if you grow.
+It’s a personal expense, not a scalable benefit.

 2. Group Health Insurance (Fully-Insured)

-• Pros: Provides a standardized, recognizable benefit that aids recruitment and retention.
-Premiums are often tax-deductible for the business, and employees pay their share with pre-tax dollars.
+- Pros: Provides a standardized, recognizable benefit that helps recruitment and retention.
+Premiums are tax-deductible for the business, and employees pay their share with pre-tax dollars.

 3. Self-Funded (Level-Funded) Plans